🔥 Induction Cooktops — India 2026

 #4 Best for South Indian households

-46,000+ Flipkart reviews 8 Indian presets incl. dosa/idli 2000W Child lock + smart pause Slim compact design
+Indian cooking presets incl. dosa/idli Smart pause function Child lock Usha nationwide service Slim compact design

-Usha's upgraded variant at the top of this budget range brings 46,000+ Flipkart reviews, 8 Indian preset menus with dedicated dosa and idli settings, child lock, smart pause function, and slim compact design.
+Usha’s CookJoy at ₹2,299 brings Indian preset menus with dedicated dosa and idli settings, child lock, smart pause function, and slim compact design.
 Particularly popular in South India where dosa and idli cooking modes matter most.
-The Usha service network is strong nationally, and the appliance's reliability rating is excellent.
-At exactly ₹2,999, this sits at the sweet spot of the range — maximum features at the budget ceiling.
+The smart pause function — pause mid-cook, resume later — is useful for Indian households where cooking is interrupted by other kitchen tasks.
+Strong Usha service network nationally.

 ✓ Pros